GPotoshin/fata-morgana/README.md

 ## How to build
 Framework depends on fmpeg and freetype2, so you need to have them installed.
-Build framework with command `make`.
+For ocaml part you need to install ctypes and ctypes-foreign Build framework with command `make`.
 To run test run `make run`.

 ## How to use